-This Fire Impact Fee Nexus Study ("Nexus Study") was prepared pursuant to the Mitigation Fee Act ("Act") as found in Government Code § 66000 et seq.
-The purpose of this Nexus Study is to establish the legal and policy basis for the collection of a new fire impact fee ("fee") on new development within the Little Lake Fire Protection District ("District").
+This Fire Impact and Emergency Response Fee Nexus Study ("Nexus Study") was prepared pursuant to the Mitigation Fee Act ("Act") as found in Government Code § 66000 et seq.
+The purpose of this Nexus Study is to establish the legal and policy basis for the collection of a new fire impact and emergency response fee ("fire impact fee" or "fee") on new development within the Anderson Valley Community Services District ("District") Fire Department's ("Department") service area.

-As an urban/rural fire protection agency, the District provides first-responder fire protection and emergency response services to the City of Willits ("City") and the and the surrounding unincorporated Little Lake Valley (except for the Brooktrails community) in Mendocino County ("County").
-Specifically, the District's services include fire prevention and suppression, wildland fire protection, emergency medical services, rescue and extraction, hazardous material response, and fire prevention services.
+The Department provides first-responder fire protection and emergency response services to the unincorporated Anderson Valley communities of Boonville, Philo, Navarro, and Yorkville in Mendocino County ("County").
+Specifically, the Department's services include fire prevention and suppression, wildland fire protection, emergency medical services, rescue and extraction, hazardous material response, and fire prevention services.

-The purpose of the proposed fee is to fund the one-time cost of expanding the District's facilities, apparatus, and equipment in order to maintain its existing level of service.
+The purpose of the proposed fee is to fund the one-time cost of expanding the Department's facilities, apparatus, and equipment in order to maintain its existing level of service.
 For purposes of this Nexus Study, the term "facilities" or "fire system facilities" refer to facilities (land, stations, and other buildings), apparatus (engines, ambulances, and other vehicles), and equipment (ancillary and station).
-The term "new development" refers to the persons (residents and employees working in the District's service area) and the structural area (residential area and nonresidential building area) in which the persons live or work.
+The term "new development" refers to the persons (residents and employees working in the Department's service area) and the structural area (residential area and nonresidential building area) in which the persons live or work.